What Does Going Into Administration Mean?

 Does an Administration differ to Liquidation?

-An administration rescues a viable business, whereas Liquidation closes the Company permanently.
-Assets and brands may still end up-sold to interested parties.
+An administration rescues a viable business, while Liquidation permanently closes the Company.
+Assets and brands may still be sold to interested parties.

 Will the Administration be Advertised?